-The First and third Sunday service of the month, Outreach organizes the “Minute For Mission” (M&S)- a short story about how God is working through us in the world.
+Each Sunday during the school year, a reader presents the “Minute For Mission” – a short story about how God is working through us in the world.

 Donations to M&S will support the National Church and their projects.
 Every year, each congregation pledges a financial goal of donations to the M&S fund.